Nisharrk/budgetTracker/readme.md

 - [x] Add total income and expenses
 - [x] Any type of Chart integration
 - [x] Make it responsive
-- [ ] Add pagination for monthly entries in the home page ...
+      ...

 #### Minor